Skip to Content

 I find it easier to just start them from seed under grow lights in mid-March here in Minnesota.

-It’s always a pity when you have to go ahead and pick the last of your tomatoes while they’re till green to prevent them from going down with the plant, but this doesn’t mean you have to throw them away.
+It’s always a pity when you have to go ahead and pick the last of your tomatoes while they’re still green to prevent them from going down with the plant, but this doesn’t mean you have to throw them away.

 Low carb fried green tomatoes made with Aunt Ruby heirlooms